sjentsch/lsjDocs/Ch06/Ch06_DataHandling_1.rst

 .. ----------------------------------------------------------------------------

-What we’re looking at here is the percentage of utterances made by each character.
+What we are looking at here is the percentage of utterances made by each character.
 In other words, 50\% of ``makka-pakka``’s utterances are ``pip``, and the other 50\% are ``onk``.
-Let’s contrast this with the table we get when we calculate column percentages (uncheck ``Row`` and check ``Column`` in the ``Cells`` options window), see :numref:`fig-contingencycol`.
-In this version, what we’re seeing is the percentage of characters associated with each utterance.
-For instance, whenever the utterance ``ee`` is made (in this data set), 100\% of the time it’s a Tombliboo saying it.
+Let us contrast this with the table we get when we calculate column percentages (uncheck ``Row`` and check ``Column`` in the ``Cells`` options window), see :numref:`fig-contingencycol`.
+In this version, what we are seeing is the percentage of characters associated with each utterance.
+For instance, whenever the utterance ``ee`` is made (in this data set), 100\% of the time it is a Tombliboo saying it.

 .. ----------------------------------------------------------------------------